Schwarz reflections and anti-holomorphic correspondences: Hyperbolic Components in , and Their Boundaries

-The imaginary part of the critical value $2$ (whose forward orbit converges to the parabolic cycle) under this special Fatou coordinate is called the \emph{critical Ecalle height} of $\sigma_a$ (since this Fatou coordinate is unique up to addition of a real constant, the critical Ecalle height is well-defined).
-It is easy to see that critical Ecalle height is a conformal conjugacy invariant of simple parabolic parameters of odd period.
-One can change the critical Ecalle height of simple parabolic parameters by a quasiconformal deformation argument to obtain real-analytic arcs of parabolic parameters on the boundaries of odd period hyperbolic components.
+The imaginary part of the critical value $2$ (whose forward orbit converges to the parabolic cycle or to the fixed point $-2$ when $a\in\mathcal{I}^0$) under this special Fatou coordinate is called the \emph{critical {\'E}calle height} of $\sigma_a$ (since this Fatou coordinate is unique up to addition of a real constant, the critical {\'E}calle height is well-defined).
+It is easy to see that critical {\'E}calle height is a conformal conjugacy invariant of simple parabolic parameters of odd period (respectively, of parameters on $\mathcal{I}^0$).
+One can change the critical {\'E}calle height of simple parabolic parameters by a quasiconformal deformation argument to obtain real-analytic arcs of parabolic parameters on the boundaries of odd period hyperbolic components.
+An analogous deformation can be performed for parameters on $\mathcal{I}^0$ as well.

-\begin{proposition}[Parabolic Arcs] Let $\widetilde{a}$ be a simple parabolic parameter of odd period.
-Then $\widetilde{a}$ is on a parabolic arc in the following sense: there exists a real-analytic arc of simple parabolic parameters $a(h)$ (for $h\in\mathbb{R}$) with quasiconformally equivalent but conformally distinct dynamics of which $\widetilde{a}$ is an interior point, and the Ecalle height of the critical value of $\sigma_{a(h)}$ is $h$.
-This arc is called a \emph{parabolic arc}. \end{proposition} \begin{proof} See \cite[Theorem 3.2]{MNS} for a proof in the case of unicritical anti-polynomials.
-One essentially uses the same deformation in the attracting petals, and Proposition~\ref{schwarz_qcdef} guarantees that the quasiconformal deformations of $\sigma_{\widetilde{a}}$ also lie in the family $\mathcal{S}$. \end{proof}
+\begin{proposition}[Parabolic Arcs] 1) Let $\widetilde{a}$ be a simple parabolic parameter of odd period.
+Then $\widetilde{a}$ is on a parabolic arc in the following sense: there exists a real-analytic arc of simple parabolic parameters $a(h)$ (for $h\in\mathbb{R}$) with quasiconformally equivalent but conformally distinct dynamics of which $\widetilde{a}$ is an interior point, and the {\'E}calle height of the critical value $2$ of $\sigma_{a(h)}$ is $h$.
+This arc is called a \emph{parabolic arc}.

+2) All maps $\sigma_a$ with $a\in\mathcal{I}^0\subset\widehat{S}$ are quasiconformally conjugate. \end{proposition} \begin{proof} 1) See \cite[Theorem 3.2]{MNS} for a proof in the case of unicritical anti-polynomials (also compare \cite[Figure~2.6]{HS} for an illustration of the quasiconformal deformation used to change the critical {\'E}calle height).
+One uses the same quasiconformal deformation in the attracting petal at $-2$ for the map $\sigma_{\widetilde{a}}$, and Proposition~\ref{schwarz_qcdef} guarantees that the quasiconformal deformations of $\sigma_{\widetilde{a}}$ also lie in the family $\mathcal{S}$.